 JVET-M0161 AHG17: Signalling random access properties in the NAL unit header [L. Chen, C.-W. Hsu, Y.-W. Huang, S.-M. Lei (MediaTek)]

+Proposes a new GDR NUT and a refreshed_region_flag and GDR pic count in the NUH of GDR NUTs.
+Is related to M0529, can be further studied in the same context.

+Proposes an end_nuh_field_flag in the NUH, but doesn’t have conditional presence of syntax based on it.

+Proposes signaling number of leading pictures.
+This could be problematic with temporal scalability if a leading picture were dropped.

 JVET-M0520 AHG17: On NAL unit header design for VVC [S. Wenger, B. Choi, S. Liu (Tencent)]